MikeSagnelli/PrograAvanzada2018/katas/kata7/README.md

 The tests provided are similar to the validation tests used to compute the final score but remain different.

-###  Game Input

-The program must first read the initialization data from standard input.
-Then, within an infinite loop, read the device data from the standard input and provide to the standard output the next movement instruction.

-Initialization input

-Line 1 :  2 integers

-W H. The (

-W,

-H) couple represents the width and height of the building as a number of windows.

-Line 2 :  1 integer

-N, which represents the number of jumps Batman can make before the bombs go off.

-Line 3 :  2 integers

-X0

-Y0, representing the starting position of Batman.

-Input for one game turn

-The direction indicating where the bomb is.

-Output for one game turn

-A single line with 2 integers

-X

-Y separated by a space character. (

-X,

-Y) represents the location of the next window Batman should jump to.

-X represents the index along the horizontal axis,

-Y represents the index along the vertical axis.
-(0,0) is located in the top-left corner of the building.

-Constraints

-1 ≤

-W ≤ 10000

-1 ≤

-H ≤ 10000

-2 ≤

-N ≤ 100

-0 ≤

-X,

-X0 &lt; W

-0 ≤

-Y,

-Y0 &lt; H

-Response time per turn ≤ 150ms

-Response time per turn ≤ 150ms

-Example

-Initialization input

-10 10     _Building has 100 windows (10x10)_
-6         _Batman has 6 jumps to find the bombs_
-2 5       _Batman starts at position (2,5)_

-No output expected

-Input for turn 1

-UR
-_Hostages are in the upward-right direction_

-Output for turn 1

-5 4
-_Batman jumps to window (5,4)_

-Input for turn 2

-R
-_Hostages are located to the right of Batman_

-Output for turn 2

-7 4
-_Batman jumps to window (7,4)_

-_Batman found the hostages.
-He can defuse the bombs in time.
-You win!_

 ### Synopsis

 **Batman:** “_Come on Joker, give it up, I know you're hiding in here somewhere, you can't escape from me._”